California State Polytechnic University

 - 12.19 Monthly Permits (Staff/Faculty)

 - Monthly staff/faculty parking permits are available at University State Cashier, Transportation and Parking Services Reception Center and the Grand Avenue Visitor Information Center.
 Monthly permits are valid from the date of sale for one month.
 For example, if the permit is sold on January 15th it will be valid through February 14th.
 Monthly permits are considered short-term permits and are non-refundable.
 Staff/faculty may not purchase multiple permits where validity dates overlap.
 Replacements will be charged at the full permit rate.
 Staff/faculty monthly permits are valid in staff and general parking lots and/or spaces, in limited time zones for the posted time limit and in outlying campus areas.
 Staff/faculty monthly permits are not honored in metered spaces and are non-transferable.
-Monthly permits are not valid in Orange lots.
+Monthly staff permits are valid in any "Orange" lot space.

 - 12.20 Vanpool Permit